-Moyna has worked within the Autism bases in the borough of Sutton and Merton where she assessed and contributed to the Education Health and Care Plans (EHCP) of the children in the bases.
+Moyna has worked within the Autism bases in the borough of Sutton and Merton where she assessed and contributed to the Education Health and Care Plans (EHCP) of all the children in the bases.

 She was a regular member of the steering groups for many Autism bases in Sutton offering support and advice, and regularly attended the Education Liaison meetings in Sutton where the Local Educational Authority (LEA) met with Health teams (NHS) to improve and guide service provision.

-Alongside her NHS roles, Moyna has worked as a Consultant Occupational Therapist in Private Practice since 2008, specialising in assessment and diagnosis of Dyspraxia.
+Alongside her NHS roles, Moyna has worked as a Consultant Occupational Therapist in Private Practice since 2008, specialising in the assessment and diagnosis of Dyspraxia.

 Moyna is a lecturer on the MSc Sensory Integration course delivering the Neuroscience, assessment and therapy and advanced practitioner modules which have been accredited by Sheffield and Hallam University.
 She mentors MSc University students studying the Sensory Integration Therapy modules as they become Advanced Practitioners.

 After having her son in 2015, she decided to leave the NHS and open her own private practice offering specialist assessment, therapy and consultation to clients throughout their lifespan.